-The full feasibility study will be funded for 2024.
-However, the 2023 Comprehensive Outdoor Recreation Plan process will incorporate research findings and provide preliminary recommendations about a possible community pool.
+The full feasibility study will be funded in 2024.
+Staff has connected with consultants to begin to understand the feasibility study process.
+The 2023 Comprehensive Outdoor Recreation Plan process will also incorporate research findings and provide preliminary recommendations about a possible community pool.